Arthur Ranson: Button Man

 In 1990, 2000 AD stalwarts Kevin O'Neill, Pat Mills, John Wagner, Alan Grant and Mike McMahon were invited by Geoff Fry to begin work on a publication for Neptune Distribution.
 Neptune had acquired premiere British fanzine Fantasy Advertiser in 1988, and sold-out an issue featuring Mills & O'Neill's Marshal Law, prompting the move towards creating a line of comics spearheaded by that character.

-Having formed an imprint - Apocalypse Ltd - the publish the new anthology title, Pat Mills found himself de facto editor of the in-preparation title, now called Toxic!.
+Having formed an imprint – Apocalypse Ltd – the publish the new anthology title, Pat Mills found himself de facto editor of the in-preparation title, now called Toxic!.
 Amid some turmoil, the initial five creators began to splinter, with Wagner in particular feeling that his "style, the way I write, had itself been deemed un-Toxic!"
 The strip he had spent some time working on was vetoed by Mills, who felt that it was "far too close to 2000 AD in style."
 It eventually fell to the new editor - Dan Abnett, head-hunted from Marvel UK - to inform Wagner.
-He recalls that "[b]y that stage Arthur Ranson had drawn an awful lot of it."
+He recalls that "by that stage Arthur Ranson had drawn an awful lot of it."

-The strip - called Button Man - was shelved half-finished.
+The strip – called Button Man – was shelved half-finished.
 Toxic! was cancelled in October, 1991 after 31 issues.